forbiden-west/SecureTerminalTelegram/README.md

 >Python3.12 or Python3.11

-Now is newest version is 1.0.2
+Now is newest version is 1.0.3

 Changelog:

+    1.0.3

+     Fixed big bug

     1.0.2